Phastboy/notebook/CONTRIBUTING.md

 If you find any issues or have suggestions, please open an issue.

-Thank you for contributing to Notebook! 🚀
+Thank you for contributing to Notebook and making software engineering education accessible to all! 🚀